dlmcpaul/EnphaseCollector/README.md

 - Stats can be pulled to Prometheus by using the Actuator endpoint configured at /solar/actuator/prometheus

 ## Building for yourself
-This is a fairly standard maven project using spring boot so mvn package should get your started and can build a working jar
+This is a fairly standard maven project using spring boot so ```mvn package -Dmaven.test.skip``` should get your started and can build a working jar located in the target directory

 **There are some caveats**
 - The build will generate a jar with a default version of unreleased